ziad-ahmed-abdulrahman/ECommerce-API/README.md

 * **API Testing:** [Postman](https://www.postman.com/downloads/) & [Swagger](https://swagger.io/) (Included)
 * **Payment Setup:** A [Stripe Account](https://dashboard.stripe.com/register) (For testing keys)
 * **Email Setup:** A [SendGrid Account](https://signup.sendgrid.com/) (For API Key)
 ---
+## 🚦 Getting Started & Configuration

+To run this project, you need to update the `appsettings.json` in the **ECommerce.Api** project with your credentials:

+---
 ### 🚀 Postman Environment Setup